What is a Hysterectomy?

 Supracervical hysterectomy

-Also called a partial hysterectomy, this is the removal of the uterus only.
-The cervix is left intact.
+Also called a partial hysterectomy, this is the removal of the uterus, only leaving the cervix and surrounding organs intact.
 A supracervical hysterectomy may be performed through abdominal surgery or laparoscopic surgery.

 Radical hysterectomy

-There are a few common methods used to perform a hysterectomy.
-The method your doctor will recommend will depend on your medical history, your age, your general health, and how much tissue is to be removed.
-It’s possible that the surgeon may begin the hysterectomy with one method, but then change methods if they find other existing complications.Abdominal hysterectomy
+A few common methods are used to perform a hysterectomy.
+The procedure your doctor recommends will depend on your medical history, age, overall health, and the amount of tissue to be removed.
+The surgeon may begin the hysterectomy with one method but then switch to another if complications are found.

-This is the most common type of hysterectomy surgery.
-This is an “open surgery” that requires hospital admission and several days of inpatient recovery.
-As I mentioned above, though is a common way to perform this procedure, it is almost always a far more invasive surgery than it needs to be.
+The most common type of hysterectomy is an “open surgery” that requires hospital admission and several days of inpatient recovery.
+While this is a common method, it is almost always far more invasive than necessary.

-How it is performed is the surgeon makes an incision in the lower abdomen, underneath your navel, to expose the pelvic organs.
-The tissue is then removed through the incision.
-Abdominal surgery is traditionally recommended for women with large uteruses or have pelvic scar tissue from damage or disease, such as adhesions.
-This type of surgery carries some risk of complications, including bleeding, tissue damage, and infections.
+The surgeon makes an incision in the lower abdomen, underneath your navel, to expose the pelvic organs.
+The uterine tissue is then removed through the incision.
+Abdominal surgery is traditionally recommended for patients with large uteruses or those who have pelvic scar tissue from damage or disease.
+This type of surgery carries some risk of complications, including blood loss, tissue damage, and infection.

 Laparoscopic hysterectomy

-As I said earlier, virtually all of my hysterectomies are performed laparoscopically on an outpatient basis.
-Here I make a few tiny incisions in the patient’s abdomen and completes the surgery with the aid of a laparoscope – a narrow, flexible instrument with a lighted camera at the end.
+Virtually all our minimally invasive hysterectomies are performed via laparoscopy.
+Dr. Aliabadi makes a few tiny incisions near the patient’s belly button and completes the surgery with a laparoscope—a narrow, flexible surgical tool with a lighted video camera at the end.

-Traditionally, the tissue is removed in small pieces through the incisions, but that is not how we perform the surgery.
-This is because there is a risk of spreading cells throughout the abdomen and not what we want in case there are any pre-cancerous cells in the tissue.
+Traditionally, tissue is removed in small pieces through the incisions; however, this is not how we perform the surgery.
+This technique risks spreading cells throughout the abdomen, and we want to avoid that in case there are any pre-cancerous cells in the tissue.
 It’s just not safe.

-So what we do is wrap the tissue we are removing in a surgical bag which stops the existing tissue from contaminating any other tissue when it is being removed.
+Our technique involves wrapping the tissue in a surgical bag before removal.
+This bag prevents the existing tissue from contaminating other tissues when it is removed.

 Laparoscopic-assisted vaginal hysterectomy (LAVH)